-The Brown Act requires that closed session business be described on the public agenda.
-Moreover, there is a "safe harbor" for using prescribed language to describe closed sessions in that legal challenges to the adequacy of the description are precluded when such language is used. § 54954.5.
+Moreover, there is a "safe harbor" for using prescribed language to describe closed session items on an agenda in that legal challenges to the adequacy of the description are precluded when such language is used. § 54954.5.
 This so-called "safe harbor" encourages many local agencies to use a very similar agenda format, especially in light of a California Court of Appeal ruling that a local agency substantially complied with the Brown Act's requirement to describe closed session agenda items even though the notice referred to the wrong subsection of Section 54956.9.
 Castaic Lake Water Agency v.
 Newhall County Water District, 238 Cal.App.
 4th 1196 (2015).
 Audio recording of closed sessions is not required unless a court orders such recording after finding a closed session violation. § 54960.